Create Coping Skills Champions at Home

 In the middle of a melt down is no time to figure out coping skills.

 In this course you’ll learn how to teach kids coping skills.
 The course presents ideas for exploring what coping skills kids already have and ways to figure out ones they can try.
 You’ll also learn ways to encourage kids to use these skills when they are needed.

 To make learning about feelings and teaching coping skills to kids easy to start at home, there's an e-book of family activities with the necessary printables that you need to get started.
 This would be perfect for elementary school aged kids.

-Janine Halloran is the Founder of Coping Skills for Kids where she provides products for parents to help their kids cope with stressful situations in healthy ways.
+Janine Halloran is the Founder of Coping Skills for Kids (part of Encourage Play, LLC) where she provides products for parents to help their kids cope with stressful situations in healthy ways.
 She is a Licensed Mental Health Counselor and has been working with children, adolescents and their families for over 15 years.

 Janine is the author of the #1 Best Seller Coping Skills for Kids Workbook.
 She is a national speaker, talking about coping skills to use in a school setting.
 She has written for the NBC Parent Toolkit, Hey Sigmund and Confident Parents, Confident Kids.
 She has been a guest on AT Parenting Survival Podcast and The We Turned Out Okay podcast, and has been part of the Mom Conference and the Positive Parenting Conference.